Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

  ![app-port](../../assets/images/03-aca-dapr-integration/self_hosted_dapr_app-port.png)

 ??? tip "Want to learn more about Dapr run command above?"
-    When using Dapr run command you are running a dapr process as a sidecar next to the Web API application.
+    When using Dapr run command you are running a Dapr process as a sidecar next to the Web API application.
 The properties you have configured are as follows:

       - app-id: The unique identifier of the application.
 Used for service discovery, state encapsulation, and the pub/sub consumer identifier.
       - app-port: This parameter tells Dapr which port your application is listening on.
 You can get the app port from `Properties->launchSettings.json` file in the Web API Project as shown in the image above.
-Make sure you use the https port listed within the `Properties->launchSettings.json` as we are using the --app-ssl when running the dapr cli locally.
+Make sure you use the https port listed within the `Properties->launchSettings.json` as we are using the --app-ssl when running the Dapr cli locally.
 Don't use the port inside the DockerFile.
 The DockerFile port will come in handy when you deploy to ACA at which point the application would be running inside a container.
       - dapr-http-port: The HTTP port for Dapr to listen on.
       - app-ssl: Sets the URI scheme of the app to https and attempts an SSL connection.

     For a full list of properties, you can check this [link.](https://docs.dapr.io/reference/cli/dapr-run/)

- If all is working as expected, you should receive an output similar to the one below where your app logs and dapr logs will appear on the same PowerShell terminal:
+ If all is working as expected, you should receive an output similar to the one below where your app logs and Dapr logs will appear on the same PowerShell terminal:

  ![dapr-logs](../../assets/images/03-aca-dapr-integration/dapr-logs.jpg)